mmark-md/mmark/README.md

 * Block quotes are started by a single `>` character, it's not necessary to put a `>` character at beginning of every line belonging to a quote (in fact, this would make every line a separate block quote).
-* Paragraphs can be interrupted by unordered list and ordered lists with any valid starting index.
+* Paragraphs can be interrupted by unordered and ordered lists with any valid starting index.
 * HTML blocks are not supported because the syntax conflicts with autolinks and the feature is a hack to compensate for the lack of extensibility and